mwd1993/QuykHtml/README.md

 p_element.style.set("font-size:24px;")
 p_element.onClick('alert("You clicked me :D");')

-# Insert into our display and render using one liner
+# Insert into our display (the main container you should
+# insert everything into and render using a one liner
 q.display.insert(p_element).render()

 # Or do the same as above, in a more readable way